-As a relief & development worker I documented some pretty sobering issues – child victims of war, ravages of HIV/AIDS, and injustices (mass graves inclusive) in conflict zones & places of poverty all over the world.
+As a relief & development worker I documented sobering issues: child victims of war, the ravages of HIV/AIDS, and injustices (mass graves inclusive) in conflict zones and places of poverty all over the world.
 After collecting flower photographs during my first posting in the Middle East, what began as a hobby (making cards out of flower pics) became something more, especially during the Kosovo relief program.
 Finding roses in the rubble and capturing them on film.
-Finding beauty – HOPE – in a disaster zone.

 I love flowers – our Creator’s heavenly paintbrush splashing beauty around us.
-In Africa beautiful jacaranda trees lined a street near our main office.
-In December lavender flowers canopied in giant trees fluttered everywhere.
-It reminded me of elven Lothlorien in Tolkien’s Lord of the Rings.
-When I went on (& on) about the beauty of these trees, my African boss said, “the flowers mess up your windshield & make a mess all over your car!”
+In Tanzania jacaranda trees lined a street near our main office.
+Every December lavender flowers canopied in giant trees fluttered everywhere.
+It reminded me of elven Lothlorien in Tolkien’s “Lord of the Rings.”
+When I went on (and on) about the beauty of these trees, my African boss said, “the flowers mess up your windshield and make a mess all over your car!”

 But, hey, they were still a beautiful, inspiring mess!

-Keeping the faith, however, years later he became the second most powerful man in Egypt and saved not only Jacob & his family but the whole region from starvation.
-Joseph became a powerfully strong rose amidst debilitatingly devastating rubble.
+Keeping the faith, however, years later he became the second most powerful man in Egypt and saved not only Jacob and his family but the whole region from starvation.
+Joseph became a powerfully strong rose amidst debilitating and devastating rubble.
 As he later told his brothers, “what you meant for evil, God used for good.”

-Living roses inspire us to be more of who we are meant to be: beloved sons and daughters of an Almighty Heavenly Father, regardless of whether we are pink, purple, red or yellow: we all come from the same human stem of life created in God’s image.
+Living roses inspire us to be more of who we are meant to be: beloved sons and daughters of our Almighty Heavenly Father, regardless of whether we are pink, purple, red or yellow: we all come from the same human stem of life created in God’s image.

 It takes courage to be a rose when rubble surrounds you!